WJXX: Subchannels

-The station's digital signal is multiplexed:
+WJXX's transmitter is located on Anders Boulevard on the south side of Jacksonville.
+The station's signal is multiplexed:

 Analog-to-digital conversion

+WJXX began broadcasting a digital signal on April 15, 2002.
 On June 12, 2009, WJXX terminated its analog signal, on UHF channel 25, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition VHF channel 10, using virtual channel 25.